 An overview to Airbnb experiences: Pros and Cons

-Airbnb experiences were launched to connect travelers to unique experiences led by locals in the destinations they’re visiting.
-Meanwhile, they paved the way for hosts to earn extra income by leading activities in their hometowns.
+Airbnb’s experiences platform was tailored to authentic experiences led by locals, with the idea of connecting travelers to locals in the destinations they’re visiting.
+This also paved the way for local hosts to earn extra income by leading cool activities in their hometowns.

-In this post, we’ll answer two very important questions for tour operators and attractions: What are Airbnb experiences?
-And how can they benefit your tour business?
+In this post, we’ll answer two very important questions for tour operators and attractions: What’s new for Airbnb Experiences in 2026?
+And how can it benefit your business?

 What are Airbnb Experiences?

-Hosts are often tour guides, chefs, or destination experts that introduce travelers to a city’s culture and cuisine, such as through a walking tour or cooking class.
+Hosts are often tour guides, chefs, or destination experts who introduce travelers to a city’s local culture or cuisine, such as through a food tour or cooking class.

-The key to Airbnb experiences is that they’re always led by locals.
+The key to Airbnb Experiences is that they’re always led by locals.
 This allows guests to experience a destination from the perspective of someone who lives there.
+On the other hand, hosts can then earn money by sharing their hobbies and skills, while Airbnb takes a service fee — typically 20% of each booking — before payout

 When did Airbnb launch experiences?